 Each entry will be judged according to the following:Creativity and Innovation | how unique and imaginative is your idea?

 Quality and Completeness | how well does the project do what it is designed to do?

 Level of Difficulty | how difficult is your work?

 Documentation | how much effort you have put into your report, posters and your presentation?

-Short listed teams will be invited to a judging event where you will present the project to a panel of technology experts.
-With our new Roadshow/Express format we will be collating all students project scores to find our overall winners between the regions entered.
-Winners in each year category will be notified after all regions have been judged.
+Short listed teams will be invited to a judging event where the teams will present their project to a panel of technology experts.
+There may be one or more judging events happening in New Zealand, our winners from each year category will be notified after all projecgts have been judged.